-By January 13, 2016, LimeSurvey registered 120 file counts in the questionnaire, 13 of which were completed and 107 which was incomplete or the respondent had answered that she og he was not an informal caregiver.
-The remaining file counts relate to the mere external opening of the hosting webpage or the dropping out before the end of the survey.
+By January 13, 2016, LimeSurvey registered 120 file counts in the questionnaire, 13 of which were completed and 107 which was incomplete or the respondent had answered that they were not an informal caregiver.
+Incomplete surveys resulted already from the mere external opening of the survey webpage or by dropping out before the end of the survey.
 For the underlying evaluation, the sample of 13 completed questionnaires has been further considered as the data base for the results published in this deliverable.